Does a DWI raise car insurance rates in New Jersey?

 How long after a DWI does your insurance go down?

-A DWI or DUI affects car insurance rates for at least three years, but the actual time varies.
-In some states like California, a DUI can affect rates for 10 years.
+A DWI affects car insurance rates for at least three years, although the timeframe varies by state.
+In some states, like California, a DWI can impact your premiums for as long as 10 years.

-New Jersey drivers can expect to pay higher car insurance rates after a DWI for 15 years.
+In New Jersey, drivers can expect higher car insurance rates after a DWI and expect it to stay on their record for 15 years.

 Tips to save money after a DWI

-Ways New Jersey drivers can save on car insurance after a DWI include:
+New Jersey drivers can cut car insurance expenses after a DWI by:

 New Jersey DWI insurance: Frequently asked questions